Bachelor In Paradise Season 5 Episode 5 Recap, Leo

 Leo & Chelsea

-The mum and dad of paradise.
+The mom and dad of paradise.
 Astrid gives the girls advice, Kevin helps Benoit navigate the unchartered waters of paradise.
-Of all the couples, they still seem like they’ll make it on the otherside of Paradise.
+Of all the couples, they still seem like they’ll make it on the other side of Paradise.

 Krystal & Chris